lizenan/VI2Video-VTON/README.md

     based on observation, ViViD is very sensitive to deformation![deformation failure](asset/vivid_ratio_sensitive.png). if the cloth and videos are not in the wdith/height ratio to 0.75, the generation quality will dropdown significantly. we use detection and padding/cropping to make sure our input images without any deformation
 2. **Cloth image generation/retrieval**

-    I use ViViD+HR-VTON dataset for our retrieval solution. apply CLIP-ViT-L14 model to generate and store embeddings. based on given prompt it will provide the most match cloth image for further generation
+    I use ViViD+HR-VTON dataset for our retrieval solution. applying CLIP-ViT-L14 model to generate and store embeddings. based on the given prompt it will provide the most matched cloth image for further video editing

-    "Donald Duck T Shirt"
+    "Donald Duck T Shirt -- retrieved"

     <img src="asset/13674_00.jpg" alt="Donald Duck" width="200"/>

     For generation solution, I use openai Dalle-3 api to achieve the image acquisition. please input your open api key to `./OOTDiffusion/run/text2fashion.py` for generation function.

-    ""Van Gogh starry sky T-shirt"
+    ""Van Gogh starry sky T-shirt -- generated"

     <img src="asset/modified_image_20241013_030924.jpg" alt="Van Gogh" width="200"/>